yazinsai/woocommerce/readme.txt

 Use PHP v5.4 or later.

 == Changelog ==

+= 0.0.5 =
+- You know how you sometime think you fixed something but didn't.
+This *really* fixes 0.0.4

 = 0.0.4 =
 - There was an issue with the vendor/ folder not getting included in the git repo, resulting in an argument between Wordpress and our plugin.
 This has now been resolved, and we're back to being best friends.